 - You save in taxes, as you are able to deduct a portion of your house expenses as well as account for depreciation.

-- You can get into a house hack for as little as 1% down if you’re a first-time home buyer.
+- You can get into a house hack for very little down if you’re a first-time home buyer.
 With such little money down, it will be tough to find cash-on-cash returns higher on any other type of investment.

 Now that you can see how powerful house hacking is—and before you start making excuses as to why you can’t do it—read this article.